-Whoever wrote Psalm 71 certainly said it better than I could.
-I identify with much in this psalm.
-Like the struggles of the psalmist–‘though you have made me see troubles, many and bitter…’ (v.20) and ‘…for those who wanted to harm me…’ (v.24).
-Life– precarious and uncertain.
+Psalm 71 certainly says it better than I can.
+I identify with the struggles of the psalmist–‘though you have made me see troubles, many and bitter…’ (v.20) and ‘…for those who wanted to harm me…’ (v.24).

 Isolation ward.
-The home I was used to?
+The home I’m used to?
 Gone.
-The family who cared for me?
+The family who cares for me?
 Gone.
-I learned that life at any moment will shake you out the door into the unknown world of crying children, boiling hot packs, mean-looking nurses, endless exercises, culminating with shrill sounds in a very dark room at night.
-As the psalmist prays–‘rescue me and deliver me…(v.2).
+I learn that life at any moment will shake you out the door into the unknown world of crying children, boiling hot packs, mean-looking nurses, endless exercises, shrill sounds in a dark room at night.
+As the psalmist prays–‘…rescue me and deliver me…’ (v.2).

 I thank God for an Australian nurse, Sister Kenny, who pioneers a treatment method.
 And my mother, who exercises me at home for many years.
 Today, hardly any outward signs of polio in my body.